 On discharge, pain medication will range from simple over the counter analgesics to opioid based analgesics.
 A script will be provided for the latter but may not be required from a pain perspective.

 Dr Reddy will check up on you, and talk to you after you have woken up from your nose reshaping surgery to ensure that you are comfortable and well prepared for your recovery process.
 If you are staying in hospital overnight, Dr Reddy will review you again in the morning prior to your discharge from hospital.
 A specific post-operative instruction plan together with 24 hour contact details will be given to you at the time of your discharge from hospital to ensure that you are completely at ease during your recovery period at home.
 Dr Reddy will see you regularly during your recovery period.
-Your first post-operative visit will be at the 5-7 day post-operative mark.
+Your first post-operative visit will be at the 5-10 day post-operative mark.
 All external (and internal) splints, dressings and sutures will be removed at this visit.
 Follow up will continue to occur until you are completely satisfied with your results and progress.
-All of your follow up is included in your surgical fee and a final check at the 12-month mark is recommended.
+Routine follow-up for medical rhinoplasty is included in your surgical fee and a final check at the 12-month mark is recommended.

 Results of your rhinoplasty will be quite evident at your first post-operative visit to our North Shore or Norwest office, which is routinely between days 5-7 after your surgery.
 You will immediately notice a difference in the shape of your nose at this time.
 Bruising and swelling will still however be apparent at this stage.
 By two weeks, generally all bruising will have resolved.
 You may also feel that the nose feels obstructed to some degree.
 This is expected to improve as the internal nasal swelling resolves.
 External swelling will continue to resolve over the coming months.
 The majority of swelling will have resolved during the first 3 months after your surgery.
 It does however take up to 12 months for all nasal swelling to resolve.
 The open rhinoplasty scar is also very favourable, with the scar generally inconspicuous